GaloisInc/crucible/crux-mir/README.md

   ```
   $ crux-mir --lib --  --branch-coverage --path-sat --output-directory test-coverage
   ```
-* In your crate, run the following command, pointing it towards the `report-coverage` folder in `crucible` directory (note that you need to point to a directory in `test-coverage` folder that contains `report_data.js`, and the path is currently rather mangled):
+* In your crate, run the following command, pointing it towards the `report-coverage` folder in `crucible` directory, which contains the coverage script.
+You will need to point to a directory in the `test-coverage` folder that contains a function's coverage report data (`report_data.js`):
   ```
   $ cargo run --manifest-path $PATH_TO_CRUCIBLE_REPO/report-coverage/Cargo.toml -- test-coverage/test/62f2dedb\:\:f\[0\]/report_data.js
   ```

+  Note that the `62f2dedb` part of this path will likely be different on your machine due to how `mir-json` works.
 * This will report all paths not covered, including ones from the standard library, for example:
   ```
   warning: branch condition never has value true